 When coordination pays off

 We often talk about the costs of coordination and the benefits of decoupling.
 "Amazon is so fast because their teams don't have to coordinate".
-Convincing others to do something often takes more time than simply doing it.
+Convincing others to do something always takes longer than simply doing it.

-But we rarely discuss the benefits of that coordination.
-So, here is a story where upfront coordination was costly but yielded a much better outcome eventually.
+But sometimes, coordination brings huge benefits and is totally worth it.
+Here is a story where upfront coordination was costly but yielded a much better outcome eventually.

 Stripe background: Charges → Payment Intents

-By trying to cover all global payment methods, Payment Intents is not the most convenient API for any given one of them.
-And in particular, Payment Intents is not the most convenient for cards, the most popular payment method in North America, at the time Stripe's biggest market by far.
+By trying to cover all global payment methods, Payment Intents is not the most convenient API for any given payment method.
+In particular, Payment Intents is not the most convenient for cards, the most popular payment method in North America, at the time Stripe's biggest market by far.

 The entire Stripe product team had to coordinate around Payment Intents.
 For example, when making a new version of Checkout (2018-2019), that team had to use Payment Intents as much as possible.
 You can configure the checkout page with the Checkout Session object but the payment itself is tracked by a Payment Intent.

-Eventually, I accepted the decision and got to work: we replaced Charges with Payment Intents throughout the documentation, redesigning https://docs.stripe.com/ in the process.
+Eventually, I accepted the decision and got to work: we replaced Charges with Payment Intents throughout the documentation, redesigning the documentation in the process.
 But it still took me a couple of years to see how forcing the company to coordinate around Payment Intents was the right trade-off.

 Coordinating new projects from the start

-By mid-2020, there were a few projects around the company, all somehow related to Remember Me.
-Remember Me is the feature where Stripe remembers your card details in one merchant and then pre-fills them in a different merchant.
-This makes it easier to pay for the consumer and improves conversion rates for merchants.
-It is a great feature but it hadn’t been improved since its launch in 2014.
+By mid-2020, there were a few projects around the company, all somehow related to an old Stripe feature, Remember Me.
+Remember Me when Stripe remembers your card details in one merchant (e.g. OpenAI) and then pre-fills them in a different merchant (e.g. Notion).
+This makes it easier to pay for the buyer and improves conversion rates for merchants.
+It is a great feature but it hadn’t been prioritized since its launch in 2014.

 The projects, all started by different teams, were: